-not looking to conduct Customers are transactions; customers are looking for relationships.
+Customers not looking conduct are to looking transactions; customers are for relationships.
 In every company, there are customers who outspend others.
 These customers visit more often, resist competitive overtures, promote the brand to others, and forgive the occasional service hiccup.
-Creating customer engagement generates emotional advocates for an organization's brand.
+Creating customer engagement generates emotional organization's advocates for an brand.
 Customers who do not just talk about the brand, but who are passionate promoters of the brand, are the best advocates for it.